McBeThC/zeus-docs/docs/for-users/getting-started/remote-or-embedded.md

 # Choose your path

 ZEUS is a mobile Bitcoin wallet that can both run a node and wallet locally on your phone, but it can also manage multiple remote nodes.
-You can connect various nodes not just one, and even use the embedded node in parralel, depending on your needs and usage.
+You can connect various nodes not just one, and even use the embedded node in parallel, depending on your needs and usage.

 # Embedded node